Public Spaces Surveillance Cameras (CCTV)

-Basingstoke and Deane Borough Council operates public space CCTV cameras in the town centre, which are located throughout public realm areas of the Town Centre.
+The council operates public space CCTV cameras throughout public areas of the Town Centre.
 The cameras are monitored at a local control room 24 hours a day, 7 days a week.

-The purpose of Basingstoke and Deane Borough Council CCTV is to help reduce and detect crime and antisocial behaviour and make people feel safer.
-To achieve this, the service aims to:
+The purpose of the council's CCTV is to help reduce and detect crime and antisocial behaviour and make people feel safer by:

-• Assist with the early response to risks and incidents of crime and antisocial behaviour to prevent further escalation.
+• assisting with the early response to risks and incidents of crime and antisocial behaviour to prevent further escalation

-• Provide evidence to assist with the prosecution of offenders.
+• providing evidence to assist with the prosecution of offenders

-• Help ensure the safety and protection of people and places.
+• helping to ensure the safety and protection of people and places

-• Provide reassurance to people who visit the Town Centre.
+• providing reassurance to people who visit the Town Centre

-• Support local businesses to tackle crime and antisocial behaviour through the Shop Watch and Pub Watch schemes.
+• supporting local businesses to tackle crime and antisocial behaviour through the Shop Watch and Pub Watch schemes

-• Assist the enforcement of ‘Byelaws for the Good Rule and Government of the Borough of Basingstoke and Deane and for the prevention of nuisances’.
+• assisting the enforcement of ‘Byelaws for the Good Rule and Government of the Borough of Basingstoke and Deane and for the prevention of nuisances’

 • The Fieldgate Centre, Kingsclere